 Black pigs roam among the holm oak trees in western Spain in search of the acorns that give marbled magenta Ibérico ham its distinctive nutty flavour.
 Rub thick pieces of toast with garlic and tomato, pour on some olive oil and top with slices of jamón for a quick, delicious lunch.

 Perhaps the most ubiquitous of tapas, patatas bravas vary quite a bit around the country, but all versions involve chunks of fried potato.
-In Madrid, bravas sauce is made with sweet and spicy pimentón – Spanish paprika – olive oil, flour and stock – but never tomatoes.
-Some people add garlic, some a dash of fino sherry, while others selfishly insist of keeping their secret ingredients to themselves.
+In Madrid, bravas sauce is made with sweet and spicy pimentón (Spanish paprika), olive oil, flour and stock – but never tomatoes.
+Some people add garlic, some a dash of fino sherry, while others selfishly insist on keeping their secret ingredients to themselves.

 People might claim they are going to Segovia to see its astounding Roman aqueduct, fairytale castle or elegant cathedral, but really all that is just to build up an appetite for lunch.
 And in Segovia that means either roast suckling pig or lamb.
 The meat is cooked in huge wood-fired ovens and is so tender it is cut with the side of an earthenware plate.

-The Spanish version of ratatouille turns up all over the country in different guises, but is most typical in the towns of villages across the plains of La Mancha south of Madrid.
+The Spanish version of ratatouille turns up all over the country in different guises, but is most typical in the towns and villages across the plains of La Mancha, south of Madrid.
 Onions, garlic, courgettes, peppers and tomatoes are slow fried in olive oil – this is not a dish that likes to be rushed.
-It is usually served as a starter, sometimes with fried eggs or chorizo, but is great as a side dish too.
+It's usually served as a starter, sometimes with fried eggs or chorizo, but is great as a side dish too.